vnmakarov/mir/MIR.md

     * `0` means only register allocator and machine code generator work
     * `1` means additional code selection task.
 On this level MIR generator creates more compact and faster code than on zero level with practically on the same speed
     * `2` means additionally common sub-expression elimination and sparse conditional constant propagation.
-This is valuable level if you generate bad input MIR code with a lot redundancy and constants.
+       This is a default level.
+This level is valuable if you generate bad input MIR code with a lot redundancy and constants.
 The generation speed on level `1` is about 50% faster than on level `2`
     * `3` means additionally register renaming and loop invariant code motion.
 The generation speed on level `2` is about 50% faster than on level `3`